open-feature/flagd/README.md

     --uri https://raw.githubusercontent.com/open-feature/flagd/main/samples/example_flags.flagd.json
 */
 ```
 `--uri` can be a local file or any remote endpoint.
-Use `file:` prefix for local files. eg. `--uri file:/path/to/example_flags.flagd.json`
+Use `file:` prefix for local files. eg. `--uri file:/path/to/example_flags.flagd.json`. `gRPC` and `http` have their own requirements.
+More information can be found [here](docs/configuration/configuration.md#uri-patterns).

 Multiple `--uri` parameters can be specified.
 In other words, flagd can retrieve flags from multiple sources simultaneously.